 There are tons of social media platforms where you can stay in touch with your following, tease new music, share behind the scenes videos and images, and hold giveaways.
 You may be intimidated by the amount of social networks available, but you don’t have to go all in on all of them.
 Focus most of your efforts on the platforms that make sense for your niche, but don’t abandon your other profiles.

 Keeping all of your profiles active is a must in order to give your band legitimacy.
 Think about it this way, if someone looks at one of your profiles and sees that nothing has been posted in 2 years, they may think your band is no longer active.

 Get Added to Playlists

 It’s no secret that most people don’t listen to full albums anymore.
 Nowadays, it’s all about playlists.
 Beyond just personal playlists, people like to listen to curated playlists that expose them to new music and some of their favorites.
-There are popular playlists with tons of daily listeners, which can work in your favor.
+There are great sites like Music Crowns and popular playlists with tons of daily listeners, which can work in your favor.

 Look for some of the most popular lists in terms of daily listens and listeners and figure out a way to get thrown into the mix.
 Some list owners may want some sort of compensation for including you in their list, while others will love your music and add you for that reason.
 You just have to take the first step and reach out to them.

 Since video content is more attention-grabbing than text and images, you’ll definitely want to invest in creating this type of content.
 You can generate quite a large audience and following on platforms like YouTube and gain even more exposure beyond your current audience.